 Frank; Ya see?!
 Even my own son is on my side!

 Estelle; I was going through your stuff in your bedroom and I as wondering how come you have almost as many issues of 'Cosmopolitan' as you do 'Sports Illustrated'?
 Is there something you want to tell us?
 Something to confess and break our hearts about?
 Maybe about a 3-year subscription in your name?

 George (holding his head in his hands): Aaahhhh.
 Why'd you look through my stuff?
 I'm a grown man, for God's sake!
 And this is my apartment!

 Frank; You mean it's true?!
 My son reads lady's magazines?!

 George; They're not really mine!
 They're Susan's!
 It was a subscription for her under my name!

 Frank (sadly); Poor Susie.
 God rest her soul.
 (Suddenly gets excited and claps his hands) Oh!
 Hey!
 It's almost time for "Kill Bill Part 2"!
 I think it's on The Disney Channel!

 George; It's no big deal!
-I had a Paypal account for the subscription and she didn't!
+I had a account for the subscription and she didn't!
 So I ordered the subscription through my account.
 And even though she's gone, I haven't cancelled the subscription.